GeForce 418.81 Driver Performance Analysis featuring the RTX 2060 using 40 Games

 In this continuing poll would like to ask BTR’s readers if you want to see the performance of competing cards compared in future driver performance analyses?
 For example, would you like to see the performance of NVIDIA cards, the RTX 2060 also compared with the AMD RX Vega 56?
 Please use Disqus to comment below, and/or use our poll.

 We would recommend upgrading to the latest Game Ready 418.81 WHQL driver from any older driver set because there are generally stability or performance advantages for the newest games, depending on which game you are playing.
 We found the latest drivers to be very stable overall, and we experienced no major performance issues while benching or playing any of our 40 games except with The Crew 2.

 Both of our tested drivers are from the same Game Ready family and we mostly see incremental changes from the RTX 2060 launch drivers although in a few cases, they are significant.
 These drivers are certainly worth trying especially if you want to check out the 3DMark Port Royal ray tracing benchmarks including DLSS performance on versus off.

 We received an EVGA NU Audio card for review recently.
 We didn’t want to test it with headphones only, so we purchased a decent pair of Edifier active bookshelf speakers to give you a better review.
 So far, we like the speakers, and we are giving the sound card a thorough critical “golden ears” music and gaming audition by also using Grado headphones, plus Logitech G PRO and HyperX Cloud Headsets.
 Expect the review before next week.

-In the meantime, join BTR’s Community for tech discussions and/or feel free to comment on this Performance Analysis in the comments section below.
 Don’t forget to vote in our poll and let us know if you want to see AMD competing cards included in future NVIDIA driver performance analyses.